Lanterns glowing, children are out for a special November treat

-The annual St. Martin’s Day, German children carry candle-lit lanterns and sing ‘lantern songs’ in celebration of the saint.
+The annual St. Martin’s Day procession of lantern-carrying children is quite a sight.
+The children are usually young, below the age of ten, and accompanied by grownups.
+The largest procession takes place in Kempen, northwest of Cologne, with 4,000 people marching behind a Roman soldier on a white horse.
 These children’s processions begin as darkness falls, and often end with a bonfire.
 Then, the children go from door to door singing, and, much like trick or treating in the USA, the children are given candy, money and other treats.
 However, to get these rewards they must first sing!
 All in all it makes for a beautiful evening — the children have fun, and the elders enjoy the beauty of the lanterns (homemade or purchased) and the songs.

-Man With a Pipe – A Sweet Treat
+Man With a Pipe – A Sweet Treat of Weckmänner

 Duck, Duck… Goose!

-A Youthful Holiday
+A Holiday of Holidays

 November 11 is also the official start of Karneval, Fasching and Fastnacht.
 These holidays all begin eleven minutes past eleven o’clock on the eleventh day of the eleventh month!
 It is at this time that carnival clubs and neighborhood groups start their preparations for the carnival season.
 This fun season then culminates with huge Fasching (Mardi Gras) parades in February.